Skip to main content

 Beetroot powder vs. capsules

-Because this process starts in the mouth, and because NO and nitrates can make their way into the bloodstream inside the stomach, we recommend beetroot powders over capsules.
+Because this process starts in the mouth, and because NO and nitrates can make their way into the bloodstream inside the stomach, we generally recommend beetroot powders (and even edibles) over capsules.
 Depending on the makeup of the beetroot capsule, the powder inside of it may not be exposed to the digestive tract until it hits the stomach or even as late as its arrival in the intestines.
 That bypasses at least one important junction in the conversion process.

 Are beet supplements safe?

-Consult your doctor before beginning a beet supplement, especially if you live with:
+Specifically, consult your doctor before beginning a beet supplement, especially if you live with:

 • Irritable bowel syndrome (IBS)